 Taberu Niboshi: Japanese Dried Anchovy Snack

-“Niboshi (煮干し, にぼし)”, also known as “Iriko (いりこ)”, are boiled and dried infant sardines commonly used when making soup stock or dashi in Japanese cuisine.
+“Niboshi (煮干し, にぼし)”, also known as “Iriko (いりこ)“, is boiled and dried infant sardines commonly used when making soup stock or dashi in Japanese cuisine.

-It is often referred to as dried sardine in English-speaking countries, but the most popular ingredient for Niboshi is Katakuchi Iwashi, known in English as anchovy, whose catch is the largest of all fishes in Japan.
+It is often referred to as dried sardine in English-speaking countries, but the most popular ingredient for Niboshi is Katakuchi Iwashi, known as anchovy in English.

 Ingredients and Nutrition Facts